dslik/red-jellies/final-project/final-project-report.md

 1. Unpack your sensors

 Each sensor ships in an egg carton.
 While sensors are rugged and difficult to damage, they should be visually inspected before use.
-A cracked or abraided sensor should not be deployed, and a spare or replacement should be used instead.
+A cracked or abraded sensor should not be deployed, and a spare or replacement should be used instead.

-Sensors are completely interchangable, and do not need to be individually kept track of.
+Sensors are fully interchangeable, and do not need to be individually kept track of.

 2. Unpack your charger

 Calor sensors are wirelessly charged.
 The charger can be placed on any non-conductive flat surface, and requires 2 amps of 12 VDC.

-Tip: Charging works best when their are no matellic objects within three feet of the charger.
+Tip: Charging works best when their are no metallic objects within three feet of the charger.

 3. Charge your sensors